dkrotx/fxtrace/README.md

 ### More advanced case:
 `$ fxtrace --log /tmp/fxtrace.txt --mode wr --prefix $HOME mc`

-In this case you will see all files which Midnight Commander read or write within your home directory.
+In this case you will see all files Midnight Commander read or write within your home directory.

 Also, see `fxtrace --help` or `man fxtrace` for more details.